 Sleep apnea refers to a sleep disorder within the field of sleep medicine in which breathing stops and starts many times over the course of a night.
 Sleep apnea can lead to many major health problems, and in some cases, fatality.
 However, many people live for years with sleep apnea without knowing they have a problem.

 Thankfully, sleep apnea is treatable.
-Request more information about sleep apnea treatment today: call (424) 365-1800 or contact Dr. Jeremy Fischer online.
+Request more information about sleep apnea treatment today: call (424) 365-1800 or contact Vitality Integrative Medicine online.

 Sleep Apnea Symptoms